Architecture Description

 “Logging in” flowchart

-Store and Relay synchronization
+Shop and Relay Synchronization

 Note

-Items in the Store: Retrieving the Listing
+Items in the Shop: Retrieving the Listing

 @startuml